New Kid on the Block

 From Angola to Kenya, several key exploratory wells are currently being drilled across sub-Saharan Africa.
 New discoveries could open up brand new frontiers and transform the continent's energy landscape before 2030.

-African oil producers have missed on over $5bn of oil revenue since January
+African oil producers have missed on over $29bn of gross oil revenue since January

 Equatorial Guinea to remain world’s worst performing economy until at least 2026